Explore the Western Belfast Bypass

 There will be giveaways, a colouring competition for the kids, and plenty of free water, sunscreen and bathroom facilities along the project.

-The interactive Safety MAN Road Safety Truck will also be onsite, sharing safety tips, showing fun safety videos and giving people the chance to experience what it’s like to be a truck driver.
+The interactive Safety MAN Road Safety Truck (external link) will also be onsite, sharing safety tips, showing fun safety videos and giving people the chance to experience what it’s like to be a truck driver.

 Parking is available at The Groynes and mobility parking is also available.
 Mobility card holders can park at the designated area at The Groynes entrance.
 Staff will escort people in their cars onto the project area, right by the info hub.

 About the project